 What to do: In Mission San Luis, the Apalachee tribe and Spanish settlers lived together, and this open-air museum allows visitors to explore both aspects of the village.
-Highlights include an Apalachee Council House, Franciscan church, a fort, and more.
+Highlights include an Apalachee Council House, a Franciscan church, a fort, and more.

 Cost: $5 for ages 18 and up; $2 for ages 6 to 17

 What to do: Highlights include guided tours of the fort, musket and cannon firings, hands-on horticulture demonstrations in the garden, and soldiers' life programs on tailoring, shoemaking, and the like.
 Check the calendar for larger-scale re-enactments, which occur throughout the year.